 Yes, Prague is safe for tourists.
 You will find almost no difficulties commuting from one place to another, no matter the time.
 However, you should be aware of petty thefts and street crimes.

-Prague’s police force is trained and equipped to control any situation tourists might encounter while exploring it.
+Prague’s police force is trained and equipped to control any situation tourists might encounter while exploring.
 Also, they advise tourists to always exchange their currency at a bank or registered exchange agency to avoid getting scammed.

 What is the best time to visit Prague?

 Though people visit Prague all year round, the best time to plan a trip to this dream city is early fall or late spring, i.e., May to October.
 The weather is mild during these months, ranging between 18 to 20°C.

 Also, the tourists are limited, allowing you to enjoy the panoramic city views without dealing with big crowds.
 Moreover, a four to five days trip is enough to explore Prague’s main sites and taste Prague’s old town’s unique traditions and cultures.